Gricel-lee/EvoChecker-Installation/README.md

 - Once the VM is turn on, to unlock enter the **Password**: 123456

 ![image](https://user-images.githubusercontent.com/63869574/128170250-eda2529f-be47-4a0f-9323-b1b7730eb53f.png)

+*(download all files in a folder, and select it on VMWare as the VM)

 ## Run Evochecker
 For more information about Evochecker, go to [1].